 -- How would staffing for this work?
 UN personnel?

 -- Also, if this is not an UNGA Special Session, who would

 make the decision on whom to invite?
 Are there any thoughts

 at this time about whom to invite?
-Will national delegations
+Would the meeting be open

 -- Are the Saudis open to holding the event after UNGA?
 Would

 the Saudis be prepared to allow NGOs or other governments to